FortifyNet Proxy v2

 Create a ProxyConfig struct to customize your proxy server settings.

-Use the start_proxy_server function to launch your proxy server with the specified configuration.
+Use the start_proxy_server function to launch your proxy server.

 rust